Session Rate: Virtual Sessions $100/hour (NO IN-PERSON SESSIONS AT THIS TIME)

-Virtual Sessions Available: $60/hour.
-In response to the current world situation, I am offering virtual sessions.
-The therapeutic value is created with healthy boundaries and a willingness to open up to one another.
+Virtual Sessions Available: $100/hour.
+The therapeutic value of on-line sessions is created with healthy boundaries and a willingness to open up to one another.
 Seeing and hearing one another are forms of touch that leave people happy and at peace.
 I have lots of fun ways to do that and we can create our own confidential space, however is best for both of us.
 Request a virtual session and we’ll begin the journey.

 PARENT-CHILD Nurturing Touch Facilitator